UCSF-CBI/c4/docs/transfers/awsS3.md

 ## Setup of AWS Command Line Interface

-### Set up AWS credentials in your $HOME directory on either of the data transfer servers.
+### Set up AWS credentials in your $HOME directory on either of the data transfer servers

 If you want to transfer files from or to your {{ site.cluster.nickname }} account, you need to set up your S3 credentials.
 Below is an outline on how to do this.